clyrek/Elden-Ring-Max-Load-Calculator/README.md

 ## How To Use It
 In the first box, type how much weight you want to be able to carry.
-Then, press the "Get Target Equip Weight" button.
 If it worked, you should see the "Target Equip Weight" change.
 For example, "Target Equip Weight = 47.5".

 In the second box, type your target percent.